k-doering-NOAA/gt-interim-analysis/README.md

 # gt-interim-analysis

-Explorations using SSMSE for the gray triggerfish interim analysis
+Explorations using [SSMSE](https://github.com/nmfs-fish-tools/SSMSE) for the gray triggerfish interim analysis.